-(a) Places the values, needs and expectations of communities far below those of the development industry and private development profits.

-- (b) Provides no proper support, guidance or certainty of legislative instruction to Local Government to enable implementation of the objectives in State and Regional level planning documents such as the South East and Tablelands Regional Plan 2041, 2041 NSW Housing Strategy and the NSW Saving our Species Program. - (c) Seemingly places too much of the burden of delivering housing targets on Local Councils, who in regional areas are experiencing significant staffing and budgetary issues.
-That pressure invariably results in those local Councils refusing to exercise their statutory powers to vary or revoke inappropriate development consents, such as the remaining stages of the Mirador development, in order to meet those arbitrary and unachievable targets. - (d) Despite the EPA Act providing for an express power to revoke or modify development consents at any time, Local government are not supported by State government either financially or legally to ensure that the following developer compensation claims resulting from such a decision under the current legislative regime can be met. - (e) The State government provides no resourcing, support or guidance to Local governments to properly meet any legal challenges resulting from issuing modifications (or revocations) or Zombie development consents to ensure they comply with modern legislative requirements. - (f) Displays no substantial commitment by any level of government to addressing the real concerns of affordable housing.
-Instead, there appears to be a continuing focus on promoting any and all development in "desirable" coastal locations.
-CRUNCH recognises and commends to the Committee the excellent work of the Honourable Senator Cate Faehrmann in her recent report, Concreting Our Coast, as well as the following work being undertaken across the New South Wales coast by Coastal Residents United. - (g) Is not designed to be responsive to current recommendations to mitigate risks associated with climate change and the unacceptable loss of biodiversity.
+- (a) Places the values, needs and expectations of communities far below those of the development industry and private development profits. - (b) Provides no proper support, guidance, or certainty of legislative instruction to Local Government to enable implementation of the objectives in State and Regional level planning documents such as the South-East and Tablelands Regional Plan 2041, 2041 NSW Housing Strategy and the NSW Saving our Species Program. - (c) Seemingly places too much of the burden of delivering housing targets on Local Councils, who in regional areas are experiencing significant staffing and budgetary issues. - (d) Financial pressure invariably results in those local Councils refusing to exercise their present statutory powers to vary, or revoke, inappropriate development consents, such as the remaining stages of the Mirador development, to try and pretend that they are seeking to meet arbitrary and unachievable housing targets imposed on them. - (e) Despite the EPA Act providing for an express power to revoke or modify development consents at any time, Local government are not supported by State government either financially or legally to ensure that the following developer compensation claims resulting from such a decision under the current legislative regime can be met. - (f) The State government provides no resourcing, support or guidance to Local governments to properly meet any legal challenges resulting from issuing modifications (or revocations) or Zombie development consents to ensure they comply with modern legislative requirements.

-- (h) Significantly undermines work being done by other State and Commonwealth departments to try and protect vulnerable ecological communities, biodiversity, threatened species' habitat, waterways and the economies of coastal towns.
-We observe that by its very nature and present structure, the fact that the current State government Environment Department sits under the umbrella of the broader Planning Department rather than being a free-standing and independent Department enabling it to provide a voice equal to, and independent of, that of the Planning Department should be of concern to the Committee and the consideration of comment. - (i) Does nothing to prevent development in inappropriate locations or to truly incentivise affordable development in existing urban centres or on land that is already cleared or of low biodiversity.
+- (g) Displays no substantial commitment by any level of government to addressing the real concerns of affordable housing.
+Instead, there appears to be a continuing focus on promoting any, and all, development in "desirable" coastal locations.
+CRUNCH recognises and commends to the Committee the excellent work of the Honourable Senator Cate Faehrmann in her recent report, "Concreting Our Coast", as well as the following work being undertaken across the New South Wales coast by the recently established peak body, Coastal Residents United. - (h) Is not designed to be responsive to current recommendations to mitigate risks associated with climate change and the unacceptable loss of biodiversity. - (i) Significantly undermines work being done by other State and Commonwealth departments to try and protect vulnerable ecological communities, biodiversity, threatened species' habitat, waterways and the economies of coastal towns.
+We observe that by its very nature and present structure, the fact that the current State government Environment Department sits under the umbrella of the broader Planning Department rather than being a free-standing and independent Department enabling it to provide a voice equal to, and independent of, that of the Planning Department should be of concern to the Committee and the consideration of comment. - (j) Does nothing to prevent development in inappropriate locations or to truly incentivise affordable development in existing urban centres or on land that is already cleared or of low biodiversity.
 In this respect, the ongoing impairment of the developer of the Mirador site to be able to engage in a sensible and open discussion about alternatives despite being willing to do so, is damning.